cannerycoders/FiddleSupport/README.md

 # FiddleSupport

-A repository for shared, open-source resources and to report issues with Fiddle.
+A repository for shared, open-source resources of potential use to Fiddle users.
+Also a place to report issues with Fiddle.

 <center>
 <img src="about.png" width="400"